So you want to get paid to write? On your own terms? From anywhere in the world?

-Contena helps you save time by curating and categorising the jobs you want to apply for.
+Contena helps you save time by curating and categorising high-quality writing jobs online.

 So what does Contena offer that I can’t get for free?

-Apart from their gig scouting feature, they have a whole range of features that can help you start and grow your business.
+Aside from the gig scouting feature, Contena offers a whole range of additional resources to help you start and grow your business.